 The island in the Mediterranean has numerous sights, a hot climate, well-marked walking trails and a varied landscape to get to know and understand.
 With some many things to see and do, you will find it hard to find a better active travel destination.

-We also have walking tours that go over the Tramuntana mountains and also along the challenging GR221 route.
+We also have walking tours that go to the Teide Nartional Park and the holiday resort of Los Gigantes.

 Fully-organised walking holidays are the best way to walk or hike in new surroundings along some of Europe's most popular and lesser-known walking trails in a confident way.